bengray/experient-coding-assessment/README.md

 # Getting Started with this App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It is written in TypeScript and uses Yarn for the package manager and script runner.
 If you do not have Yarn installed on your localhost you'll need to do that first.
-(Installation instructions)[https://classic.yarnpkg.com/lang/en/docs/install/].
+[Installation instructions](https://classic.yarnpkg.com/lang/en/docs/install/).

 ## Available Scripts